yapaytech/dahiai-docs/source/includes/_template.md

 Paramater system currently can be used in 3 section `__if` helper, `uri` string for template and `string` values in schema.

 ### URI
-First of all let's say we want to pass a paramater to uri from post body we use to call template endpoint or get query paramaters to call template endpoint.
-At this point of system (creation of url) you have access to static data from template object, and body object.
-More info about body object can be found in Usage Section.

 ```shell
 curl -X GET \
   'https://template.maytap.me/service/59f71e0de0aadb6b3ec6256c?data.id=2'